OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 99% of the time this is a problem related with **OPENVIDU SERVER NOT HAVING A PUBLIC IP**.
 To learn more about it, you can check [this FAQ](#6-what-are-stun-and-turn-servers-and-why-do-i-need-them).
 The quickest solution to this problem is to deploy in Amazon our ready-to-use OpenVidu Server with [CloudFormation](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).

-If you are a bit reluctant to this quick solution with Amazon CloudFormation, you can always deploy OpenVidu by yourself in Ubuntu 14.04 and 16.04.
+If you are a bit reluctant to this quick solution with Amazon CloudFormation, you can always deploy OpenVidu by yourself in Ubuntu 16.04.
 Check [Deploying OpenVidu as a native service](/deployment/deploying-ubuntu/) section to learn how to properly do it.

 Besides that, these are the recommended steps to follow when videos are not received: